quadristan/quadblog/src/posts/2023-01-learnings-from-gcp-ctf.md

 ---
-title: CTF challenge on cloud platforms:: what is it to learn?
+title: Stealing some flags in google cloud and learning from it
 date: 2024-01-31T16:48:25.731Z
 author: Tristan Parisot
 tags:
   - CTF
   - GCP
   - Infrastructure
   - SecAtScale
 ---